 I had an epiphany the other day.

+It occurred to me that this past year in the Peace Corps has been one of the longest of my life.
 Normally that would imply that the past year has been very boring, but that isn't true.
 If anything this past year has been almost too full.

 It's a well-known fact for anyone over the age of 30 that life speeds up as you get older.